Anne Winters (actress): Career

 In 2015, she appeared as Gwen in the faith-based film Pass the Light, directed by Malcolm Goodwin.
 She also starred as Avery Lindstrom in the Lifetime television film The Bride He Bought Online, directed by Christine Conradt.
 That same year, she was cast as Vicki Roth in ABC's crime drama series Wicked City.
 Winters co-starred as Valerie York in the NBC pilot sequel to the teen drama film Cruel Intentions, alongside the film's original star Sarah Michelle Gellar.
 Winters won Best Supporting Actress at the 2016 Nice International Film Festival for her role in the drama film The Tribe.

 In 2017, she appeared opposite Nicolas Cage and Selma Blair in the horror comedy film Mom and Dad, directed by Brian Taylor.
 Since 2017, Winters has had a lead role in the AwesomenessTV and go90 drama series Zac & Mia, portraying teenage cancer patient Mia Phillips.
 She won the 2018 Daytime Emmy Award for Outstanding Lead Actress in a Digital Daytime Drama Series for her performance in the role.

 Winters portrayed Chlöe Rice, the new head cheerleader and "it" girl of Liberty High in a recurring role of the second, third, and fourth seasons of Netflix's drama series 13 Reasons Why, and appeared in the 2018 comedy film Night School, directed by Malcolm D. Lee.
 She has been cast in the ABC drama series Grand Hotel.

-In 2022, she appeared in season 3 of The Orville, as new season regular, Charly Burke.
+In 2022, she appeared in season 3 of The Orville, as new season crew member Charly Burke.

+Personal life

+In May 2024, Winters announced she was receiving treatment for malnutrition.